Kalinga (region): Medieval Kalinga

-Eastern Ganga Empire
+Eastern Ganga dynasty

-During the 11th-15th century, the Eastern Gangas became the dominant power in the region, and bore the title Kalingadhipati.
+During the 11th–15th century, the Eastern Gangas became the dominant power in the region, and bore the title Kalingadhipati.
 After succeeding the Somavanshis, they assumed various titles viz.
 Trikalingadhipathi or Sakala Kalingadhipathi (Lord of three Kalinga or all three Kalingas namely Kalinga proper (South), Utkala (North), and Dakshina Kosala (West)).
 Their capital was originally located at Kalinganagara (modern Mukhalingam), and was later transferred to Kataka (modern Cuttack) during the reign of Anantavarman Chodaganga in the 12th century.
 He also built the famous Jagannath Temple at Puri.

 Following repeated invasions from the northern regions, Narasimhadeva I, the son of Anangabhima Deva III, invaded southern Bengal in 13th cen., defeated its ruler, captured the capital (Gauda), and built the Sun Temple at Konark to commemorate his victory.
 Narasimhadeva I was also the first king to use the title of Gajapati or Lord of war elephants or King with an army of elephants among the Odishan kings in the 1246 CE inscription at the Kapilash Temple.
 With the death of Narasimha in 1264, the Eastern Gangas began to decline and were succeeded by the Suryavamsi Gajapatis in 1434.

 Gajapati Empire

 The last Eastern Ganga ruler Bhanudeva IV was dethroned by Kapilendra Deva in 1435.
 This event marked the foundation of the Gajapati Empire that ruled over the regions of Utkala (North Odisha) and Kalinga (South Odisha, North Andhra Pradesh).
-Prataparudra Deva was the last great king of the Suryavamsi Gajapatis and soon after his death his minister Govinda Vidyadhara usurped the throne and laid the foundation of the Bhoi dynasty.
-This dynasty was followed by the reign of the Chalukya Gajapati Mukunda Deva who was the last independent ruler of the realm.
+Prataparudra Deva was the last great king of the Suryavamsi Gajapatis.

+Bhoi dynasty

+After the death of Prataprudra Deva in 1540 his sons Kalua Deva and Khakura Deva were made kings and later assassinated by their minister Govinda Vidyadhara laying the foundation of the Bhoi dynasty.
+They could only control the Odisha coast, the interior regions fell under the Garhjat Kings.

+Eastern Chalukya dynasty of Mukunda Deva

+Mukunda Deva who traced his descent from the Eastern Chalukyas of Vengi rebelled and killed the last two successors of the Bhoi dynasty and declared himself an independent ruler in 1559 on Northern Odisha coast over the Bhoi dynasty's territories but Sulaiman Khan Karrani formed a kingdom in the region of Bengal which proved a potential threat to Mukunda Deva.
 The fall of the Gajapatis meant the weakening of the centralised authority in the region and the subsequent fragmentation and independence of the tributary and feudal states.